datajerk/c2t/README.md

 ## Testing

-Automated testing is only supported on OS/X and requires the following:
+Automated testing is only supported on MacOS and requires the following:

 * Virtual ][ 9.2 (<http://http://www.virtualii.com/>)